nvdajp/focusHighlight/readme.md

 * Authors: Takuya Nishimoto
 * download [version 0.0.5][1]

-This addon enables partially sighted users, sighted educators, or developers to track the location of the NVDA navigator  object and the focused object, by drawing a rectangle around the specific object.
+By drawing a colored rectangle, this addon enables partially sighted users, sighted educators, or developers to track the location of the nvda navigator object and the focused object/control.

 The following 3 colors are used by this addon:

-* Green, to identify the navigator object.
+* Green, to indicate the navigator object.
-* Red, to identify the focused object.
+* Red, to indicate the focused object/control.
-* Yellow, when navigator object and focused object are overlapping.
+* Yellow, to indicate when navigator object and focused object are overlapping.

 To disable object tracking, uninstall the addon.